allanfagner/waes/README.md

 ﻿- How to use the app
+ 	- Update WaesContext connetion string to match your environmnet
 	- Just fire up Wase app and the endpoints will be work as requested.
 Ex:
 		- <host>/v1/diff/1/left
 		- <host>/v1/diff/1/right